 The monastery was located in the north-eastern part of the town, within the defensive walls, in a rounded corner created by them.
 The layout consisted of the church and the enclosure buildings located on its southern side, surrounding the central garth with cloisters.
 Additional auxiliary and economic buildings were probably located on the north and south side of the church, while a straight long road to the parish church and the market square began in front of the west facade.

 Monastery church of Holy Trinity obtained an elongated form without a tower and without a chancel separated externally from the nave.
 Inside, it consisted of a four-bay nave and a three-bay chancel, closed on three sides in the east.
 The whole was covered with one gable roof, based on the western gable, decorated with Stargard-style blendes and pinnacles.
 From the outside, the church was clasped with buttresses, between which there were three-light, pointed windows.
 The west façade on the ground floor was pierced with a pointed portal, with two pointed recesses on the sides.

-The interior of the church was originally covered with a stellar vault, which was also placed in the southern chapel.
-In the eastern part, roller ancillary columns were placed on smooth walls, in a polygonal party descended low and ended with decorative brackets with naturalistic ornamentation.
-The vault of the nave was based differently.
-There was a system of wall-mounted half-pillars (which are buttresses, partially drawn inside the church) and arches forming high niches in which the windows were embedded.
-Gothic polychromes depicting the Annunciation of the Virgin Mary and images of saints have been preserved on the walls of the nave.
-On the south side of the choir there are niches with tracery fills and a portal leading to the sacristy, framed by a trefoil arch with wimperg.
+The interior of the church was originally covered with a stellar vault.
+In the eastern part, the smooth walls were covered with roller shafts, in the polygonal part descended low and ended with decorative corbels with naturalistic ornamentation.
+The vault in the nave was based differently.
+A system of wall half-pillars (which were buttresses pulled to the interior) and arches were used there, forming high niches into which windows were embedded.
+On the walls there were Gothic polychromes depicting, among others, the Annunciation of the Blessed Virgin Mary and the images of saints.
+On the southern side of the choir, there were sedilia niches with tracery fillings and a portal leading to the sacristy, framed by a trefoil arch with a gable.